sschmerda/ddia_dataset_analysis/readme.md

 # DDIA - Dataset Analysis

 This repository contains the analysis of datasets belonging to the educational domain.
-It includes:
+For each dataset it includes:
-- Data cleaning
+- Dataset construction and cleaning
 - EDA
-- Sequence distance calculation
+- Sequence distance calculation and analysis
-- Sequencen clustering and subsequent comparison of different evaluation metrics distribution between clusters
+- Sequence clustering and subsequent comparison of different evaluation metric distributions between clusters

+## Final results
+TODO: Add notebook and pdf with the most important results of the analysis

 ## File-Structure
-[TODO]
+TODO: Create directory tree

 ## Links to Raw Data
+The analysis is based on the following datasets:
-**[Datashop](https://pslcdatashop.web.cmu.edu/) links may require login!**
+**[Datashop](https://pslcdatashop.web.cmu.edu/) links may require login to the site!**

 - [csedm_2019](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=1798)
 - [csed_2021](https://pslcdatashop.web.cmu.edu/Files?datasetId=3458)